 There are a few drawbacks to combination boilers.
 Because the water is moving through a boiler system, it takes longer to reach the tap.
 Combination boilers may also struggle to provide the amount of hot water needed for families or during times of high usage.
 Finally, mechanical and maintenance issues with a combination boiler will leave you without both hot water and central heat.

 Keep Your Home Warm and Comfortable

-We handle more than hot water installation, maintenance, and repairs at John Henry's Plumbing, Heating, and Air.
+We handle more than hot water installation, maintenance, and repairs at John Henry's Plumbing, Heating, Air, and Electrical.
 Our plumbers install water-softening systems to remove minerals such as calcium and magnesium from water.
 Hard water is hard on your appliances as well as your skin and hair.
 We also install reverse osmosis systems to ensure your family enjoys refreshing, safe drinking water.

 End Of Article